The Brazilian notched his 100th and 101st goal for the club, while Bryan Cristante opened his account in a comprehensive Rossoneri victory.

 The visiting goalkeeper was left with no chance again in the 35th minute - and this time, the woodwork did not save him as Milan took the lead courtesy of Kaka’s milestone goal.

-Urby Emanuelson broke out of defence before playing the Brazilian in behind the Atalanta defence, and the 31-year-old calmly slid the ball beyond Consigli.
+Urby Emanuelson broke out of defense before playing the Brazilian in behind the Atalanta defense, and the 31-year-old calmly slid the ball beyond Consigli.

-The visitors started the second half positively and thought they had levelled in 52nd minute through Benalouane, but the midfielder was adjudged to have fouled Philippe Mexes in the build-up.
+The visitors started the second half positively and thought they had leveled in 52nd minute through Benalouane, but the midfielder was adjudged to have fouled Philippe Mexes in the build up.

 Christian Abbiati had to be alert again three minutes later as he made a fantastic reaction save with his legs to deny German Denis after a Maximiliano Moralez cross.

-After withstanding intense pressure from Atalanta, Milan doubled their lead just after the hour as Kaka grabbed his second of the game.
+After withstanding intense pressure from Atalanta, Milan doubled its lead just after the hour as Kaka grabbed his second of the game.

 Cristante added the third with his first Milan goal soon after, as the youngster fired low across Consigli into the bottom corner from 20 yards.

-Allegri's side pushed for further goals, but although Balotelli and Kaka went close, they were unable to find a fourth.
+Allegri's side pushed for further goals, but although Balotelli and Kaka went close, it was unable to find a fourth.